 In the Department of Aerospace Engineering, you will find a program committed to real-world preparation.
 This program includes; a curriculum built on basic sciences, math, and engineering skills, laboratories that emphasize practical skills, and equipment that matches industry and research standards.
 You will cap your aerospace coursework by participating in a major aircraft or spacecraft senior design project, as part of a simulated industrial design team.

 A Bachelors Degree is Aerospace Engineering requires a minimum of 129 credits.
 The curriculum is designed to provide the student with an education in the fundamental principles of aerodynamics, flight dynamics, propulsion, structural mechanics, flight controls, design, testing, and space technologies.
 To find out more about program requirements, curriculum details, and student resources, see the Advising Center web page.

 The College of Engineering offers different minors for students.
-For example, a popular minor used in the Aerospace industry is Non-Destructive Evaluation (NDE), which utilizes a variety of techniques to determine the health of an engineering component or structure without affecting its usefulness.
+A popular minor used in the Aerospace industry is Non-Destructive Evaluation (NDE), which utilizes a variety of techniques to determine the health of an engineering component or structure without affecting its usefulness.
+The college’s newest minor, Cyber-Physical Systems combines aerospace, mechanical and electrical engineering to design integrated multidisciplinary systems.
 For all available minors, see this College of Engineering web page.

 Make to Innovate